 Just like the range of sizes for dogs, there’s a range of fur on pets as well.
 If you have a dog like a Tibetan Mastiff for a friend, then clothing may not be necessary.
 They have an abundance of fur to protect them from certain elements like cold, so clothing would most likely just make them too hot.

 If you have a large boxer, their stomachs are exposed to the elements and they definitely need a sweater and maybe even a coat depending on the climate you live in.
-If you live in Minnesota, it gets extremely cold there, so booties, sweaters and coats should be a necessity when you take your furry friend outside.
+Say, you live in Minnesota, it gets extremely cold there, so booties, sweaters and coats should be a necessity when you take your furry friend outside.

 If you live in a warm climate, then clothing is completely optional and T-Shirts may be the way to go if you’re simply dressing them up to take them for a car ride of a walk in the park.
 You might even be looking for clothing for the holidays, like Halloween, just to take them Trick-or-Treating with your family.